trisdauvergne/milestone-project-03/README.md

 There is also a feature to **sort lists alphabetically**, which when clicked displays list results in alphabetical order.

-## Create a list page
+## Create A List Page
 When the user clicks on 'Create a list' in the navbar it takes them to a **form** where they can create a new list.
 The user must simply enter a name and provide a description.
 Both **input fields** are required and the form won't submit without these values.
 Beneath the form is a **create list** button.
-When clicked, the user is taken to
+When clicked, the site **provides confirmation** on a new page that a new list has been made and invites the user to **go back** to lists where they can add items to lists.

+## Add To List
+Users can add to lists through multiple ways.
+They can click on **Add to a list +** in the navbar, or click **Add to this list** underneath the list descriptions on the 'My lists' page, or they can click on **Add to this list** at the bottom of the list items page.
+Each option takes them to the same page where they can input list information into a **form**.
+The list name in the form is **prepopulated** from the database.
+The user must paste a link to the product and also a link to the image from the retailer's site.
+They can type in the brand name and select from the **predefined product types** which will both be combined to form the heading of the item in the list items page.
+The user must fill in the description and price, which must be a number.
+They are then asked to consider **'how much do I need this?'**  and their finances and the environment.
+The aim of encouraging responsible spending and minimising environmental impact.

+The user can then click the **add item** button at the bottom of the form which takes them to a confirmation page.
+On the **confirmation page**, the user is given the option to **add another item** to the list, which will repeat the process, or to **view the list** (with the list name populated from the database).

+## Edit List
+The user is able to edit a list by clicking on **Edit list** on the 'My lists' page.
+This will take them to a page where they can change the name of the list and the description.
+When the user clicks the **button** they are taken to a page confirming the list has been edited.
+They are given the option to **view items in the list**, with the list name populated from the database.
+When clicked, this will take the user back to the list and show all the items within it.

+## Delete List
+When the user clicks **delete list** on the 'My lists' page this deletes the list.
+The user then receives confirmation that the list has been deleted.
+On the confirmation page, the user is given the option to **go back to lists** where the remaining lists will be displayed.

+## List Items Page
+If the user clicks on a list name in the 'My lists' page, a **list display** of all the items within that list will appear on a new page.
+The **name of the list** will appear at the top of the page, beneath the nav bar.
+Beneath this will be options for the user to sort the list